The-CSC207-Group/Project207/README.md

 # CSC207 Project Phase 1

-## How to Install The Required Libraries
+## How to Install The Required Dependencies

-All libraries should be stored in `207-Project/lib` folder.

-To add the libraries go to:

-`File > Project Structure > Libraries > + > java > locate the jar file in lib folder`

-In order to set up the SDK, click `Setup SDK` and then select `coretto-11` (if this option isn't available, you'll need to add the SDK to Intellij, there are some tutorials provided by intellij you can follow).
+First make you are using java 11: In order to set up the SDK, click `Setup SDK` and then select `coretto-11` (if this option isn't available, you'll need to add the SDK to Intellij, there are some tutorials provided by intellij you can follow).

+All libraries will be automatically installed by intellij when the program first starts up.

+The xml metadata for the libraries can be found in: `.idea/libraries`

 ## How to Run The Program

-If you haven't done already, in Intellij right-click the `src` folder and mark it as source directory.

-The selected directory must be `207-project` in intellij to run the program properly.

 To start the program, Run Main.
-If errors occur, reference the "How to install required libraries" section above.

 Use `help` to see all possible commands at any point of the program.

 ## Exiting The Program

 To properly close the program, use the built-in `exit` command that lives in the user login page in order to save data to the UserJsonDatabase.
 If you already logged into a user, use the `sign out` command and then use the `exit` command.

 ## Command List: